 DO NOT take chances when crossing any street or intersection.
 WAIT until the path is clear.
 Sometimes a “gap” in the traffic can close quickly, other cars may enter the zone where you are crossing or walking quickly and without warning.

-BE CAREFUL using your personal cell phone or device when walking where automobile traffic is present.
+BE CAREFULL using your personal cell phone or device when walking where automobile traffic is present.
 If you are listening to music or other material, MAKE SURE the volume is low enough so that you can hear a car horn, emergency vehicle and other sounds that can warn you of impending danger.
 Distracted walking is becoming a larger cause of pedestrian accidents each year.

 If you find that you must walk at night, exercise extra caution and wear a reflective vest, bright clothing or carry a pedestrian safety light.
 These items are all readily available at many stores.
 And they could save your life!